Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: The Proposed Approach

-where $\mathbf{M}_l$ is the $l$-$th$ part mask generated from Eq.~(\ref{eq:mask}).
-In this way, local features are weighed adaptively such that more critical units can play a more important role in the subsequent recognition process.
-The part feature $\mathbf{F}_l = \Psi_{\mathrm{WBC}}(\mathbf{M}_l, \mathbf{F})$ is then reshaped to a $C^2$ length vector and further passed through a signed square-root step ($\mathbf{F}_l = sign(\mathbf{F}_l)\sqrt{|\mathbf{F}_l|}$) before fed into the linear embedding layer to perform feature dimension reduction.
-In the WBC model, the outer product in Eq.~(\ref{eq:wbc_formulation}) helps to capture richer local feature interactions, enhancing the representative ability of the deep features.
+The details of bilinear operations on each position of activation map are illustrated in Figure \ref{fig:wbc}.
+The salient part masks are generated by salient part net.
+For each salient mask, the weighted activation $1 \times 1 \times C$ are resized to $C \times 1$ and $1 \times C$, then they do the outer product operation to produce a $C \times C$ matrix in Eq.~(\ref{eq:wbc_formulation}) .
+In this way, local features are weighted adaptively such that more critical units can play a more important role .The part feature matrix $\mathbf{F}_l = \Psi_{\mathrm{WBC}}(\mathbf{M}_l, \mathbf{F})$ is then reshaped to a $C^2$ length vector and further passed through a signed square-root step ($\mathbf{F}_l = sign(\mathbf{F}_l)\sqrt{|\mathbf{F}_l|}$) and a $L2$ normalization layer before fed into the linear embedding layer to perform feature dimension reduction.
+In the WBC model, the outer product helps to capture richer local feature interactions, enhancing the representative ability of the deep features.
 Meanwhile, the weighting scheme encodes the relative importance of different local features, leading to more discriminative representation.
-Figure \ref{fig:wbc} illustrates the WBC model.